Left and Center: Charlotte circa, 1981

 Details of Disappearance

-Charlotte June Kinsey was last seen with her friend, Cinda Leanne Pallett, at the Oklahoma State Fairgrounds on September 26th 1981.
+Charlotte June Kinsey was last seen with her friend, Cinda Leanne Pallett, in Oklahoma City, Oklahoma on September 26th 1981.
+They were at the Oklahoma State Fairgrounds at the time of their disappearance.
 Charlotte later called her family to explain that she and Cinda were offered jobs where they would assist a worker unloading stuffed plush animals from a truck at the fair.

 Charlottes mother agreed to let them take the jobs so long as Charlotte calls her at approximately 9:00 pm.
 The pair had plans to spend the night at Cinda’s residence.
 Charlotte never called her mother and the girls never made it to Cinda’s house.
 They have never been seen or heard from again.